jtarkington77/sealed-box-ai-runbook/docs/models.md

 Used only for:

 - Turning text into vectors for RAG.
-- Powering “find related docs / notes / logs” queries.
+- Powering "find related docs / notes / logs" queries.

 You care about: